 For global experiences other than study abroad, such as international internships, research and service, visit the MIT Go Global website.

-Spend your spring semester in Spain studying in your major at two Madrid universities: Universidad Complutense and Universidad Politécnica de Madrid.
+Spend fall or spring semester in Spain studying in your major at the Universidad Carlos III de Madrid (UC3M).
 Financial aid can be applied and you can earn academic credit.
 Some participants also set up internships.